What Are the Other Democrats Smoking?

 Job creation: For all the talk from my Democratic opponents about creating jobs, the production and sale of small amounts of marijuana would create great jobs and drive that industry out of the shadows.
 Just ask entrepreneurs and small businesses in Colorado what it’s done for their bottom lines.

-Cost savings: Law enforcement resources would be freed up to go after real criminals, and we could drastically reduce our incarceration rates—saving money and eliminating the collateral damage to so many families because of the unnecessary imprisonment of their husband, mother, child, brother.
+Cost savings: Law enforcement resources would be freed up to go after real criminals, and we could drastically reduce our incarceration rates—saving money and eliminating the collateral damage to so many families because of the unnecessary imprisonment of their husband, mother, child or brother.

 Social justice: Existing marijuana laws disproportionately punish our young people and minorities.
 Is it worth having a law on the books that sacrifices the hopes and dreams of too many of our youth and people of color?